Gamma4667/RainMeterSkins/README.md

 ## 1 - New Moon

-This Rainmeter skin, more accurately referred to as "The Current Moon Phase," displays real-time moon phase information on your desktop.
-It extracts data from timeanddate.com, including the current moon percentage and moon type (Full Moon, Waning Gibbous, etc.), and updates every hour.
-The skin simplifies the moon types into two categories - Waxing and Waning - and calculates the appropriate image file number based on the moon percentage.
-It then displays the moon phase image, percentage, and type using visually appealing text and images.
+Display real-time moon phase information on your desktop!

+This Rainmeter skin may be more accurately referred to as *"The Current Moon Phase"*.

 This project allows users to stay informed about the moon's current phase in a convenient and aesthetically pleasing manner.

-This uses facts on the moon phase, parsed from [Time and Date.com](https://www.timeanddate.com/moon/phases/)
+It displays a realistic image of the moon phase, with textual information on the moon's percentage to full, and its phase type.

+It extracts relevant data from [Time and Date.com](https://www.timeanddate.com/moon/phases/), being:
+- The current moon percentage - accurate to 1 decimal place, and
+- The current moon type in 8 stages - Full Moon, Waning Gibbous, etc.

+To maintain low resource demands, and given the slow change, the skin updates once every hour, with the percentage updating more regularly - every 6 minutes.
+Relatively high-resolution photography has been sourced from NASA, before being manually edited for transparency - making it accurate to within ~7 hours of the day while conserving disk space (i.e. 100 images / 29.5 days).

+To function, the skin simplifies the moon types into two categories - Waxing (becoming full) and Waning (becoming a new moon) - calculating the appropriate folder with this information, then calculating the appropriate image file number based on the current percentage of full moon.